-Pajštún castle was built at the end of the 13th century as part of a defense system along the Czech-Hungarian border.
-Initially, it belonged to the royal domain, at the beginning of the next century, it got into the hands of the nobleman Matthew Csák, and after his death in 1321 it returned to the king.
-In 1390, the Svätýjur family became its owners, which remained in the castle until the family expired in 1526.
-In 1590, the Palffy family became the owner of the stronghold, which expanded the castle of a early modern system of fortifications.
-The castle became mainly a defensive building, and served as a residence for a short time.
-It was kept until 1810, when the Napoleonic army destroyed it.
+Pajštún Castle was probably built in the second half of the 13th century as part of the defense system along the Czech-Hungarian border.
+During the Middle Ages it often changed its name: in 1271 it appeared as Stupava Castle, in 1314 as Pelystan or in the German-language Paylstein variant, later in 1349 it was called Perostyan and in 1390 Prostyan.
+Initially, it belonged to the royal domain, in the beginning of the next century it fell into the hands of the magnate Matthew Csák, and after his death in 1321 it returned to the king.
+In 1390, its owners became the Svätýjur family, which remained at the castle until expired in 1526.
+Due to the lack of heirs, the castle was taken over by Emperor Ferdinand Habsburg, who quickly gave it as a pledge to subsequent noble families.
+In 1599, the Palffy family came into the possession of Pajštún, who thoroughly rebuilt the castle based on a system of early modern fortifications.
+The castle became a mainly defensive building, and served as a residence for a short time.
+It was maintained until 1810, when it was destroyed by Napoleon’s army.

 To this day, the front wall and fragments of side walls of the gatehouse, a cannon tower, as well as external defensive walls have been preserved.
 Only small, loose fragments remained from the upper castle.
 The most interesting are stone corbels of balconies, decorated with mascarons.
 Entrance to the castle is free.